oliverpurschke/lkstaR/README.md

 )
 ```

-Generates acute respiratory episodes (ARE)
+Generating acute respiratory episodes (ARE)
 ------------------
 lk_symp_inter() classifies each entry in the symptom diary to a acute respiratory episodes (ARE).
 E.g. for the liberal scenario: